 Physical structure of residence and building amenities.
 In SP's initial round, physical Structure of a person's residence is obtained in RE8 and creates a STRUCTURE flag (1=free standing or attached house; 2 = multi-unit building; 3 = other (including mobile home)) that is used in routing in HT and HO (see Appendix II Flag Variable Specifications).
 In all Rounds, interviewers were instructed to code physical structure based on observation.
 Starting in Round 2, interviewers were instructed to ask the respondent about the structure of SP's home if the interview did not take place at the SP's residence.
 In follow-up rounds, structure was updated if the SP had moved since the last interview.
-Otherwise the last interview values for physical structure and the STRUCTURE flag were retained.5 Information on physical structure and whether persons had moved also routed people through the items on number of floors and amenities in residences in HT and HO.
+In addition, in Rounds 2-4 if the SP had not moved but the last interview was not at his/her place of residence, structure was updated.
+Otherwise the last interview values for physical structure and the STRUCTURE flag were retained Information on physical structure and whether persons had moved also routed people through the items on number of floors and amenities in residences in HT and HO.